davorg/dmp/chapters/chapter11.md

 ### Example: parsing simple English sentences

-For example, if we go back to the example of simple English sentences which we used in chapter 8, we could write code like this in order to check for valid sentences.
+For example, if we go back to the example of simple English sentences which we used in [Chapter 8](/chapter8.html), we could write code like this in order to check for valid sentences.

 	use Parse::RecDescent;